jarviscanada/jarvis_remote_desktop/GCP/remote_desktop.md

 ## Install IntelliJ

-* In JRD, use Chrome to download `IntlliJ Community version ` (or Ultimate version if you bring your own liscense)
+* In JRD, use Chrome to download `IntelliJ Community version ` (or Ultimate version if you bring your license)

 ```bash
 cd ~/Downloads